Higher Complex Structures and Flat Connections: Reality constraint and Toda systems

 We decompose $G$ as $G=TU$ where $T$ is lower triangular (not strict) and $U$ is unitary (Gram-Schmidt).
 Then the matrix $U\Phi_1U^{-1} = T^{-1}(G\Phi_1G^{-1})T$ is already lower triangular.
 So we have conjugated $\Phi_1$ to a lower triangular matrix via a unitary gauge.

 Finally, we use a diagonal unitary gauge to change the arguments of the matrix elements with coordinates $(i+1,i)$ to zero.
-Since $\Phi_1$ is principal nilpotent, all these elements are non-zero, so strictly positive real numbers which can be written as $e^{\varphi_i}$ with $\varphi_i \in \R$. \end{proof}
+Since $\Phi_1(z)$ is principal nilpotent, all these elements are non-zero, so strictly positive real numbers which can be written as $e^{\varphi_i(z)}$ with $\varphi_i(z) \in \R$. \end{proof}

-Notice that the unitary gauge preserves the operation $*$, so the form $\l\Phi+A+\l^{-1}\Phi^*$ is preserved.
-Now, we show that for $\mu=0$, the matrix $A_1$ is upper triangular.
-Notice the importance of $\Phi_1$ being principal nilpotent.
+Notice that the unitary gauge preserves the Hermitian conjugation, so the reality condition \eqref{Eq:reality-constraint} is preserved.
+In addition, the formula \eqref{Eq:t_k-form} for $t_k$ simplifies to $t_k=\tr(\Phi_1^{k-1}A_1)$ in this gauge.

+Another simplification happens whenever the higher complex structure is trivial, i.e. when $\mu_k=0$ for all $k=2,...,n$.
+This is equivalent to $\Phi_2=0$.

 \begin{lemma} For $\Phi_2=0$ (trivial higher complex structure) and $\Phi_1$ lower triangular, the flatness of $C(\l)$ implies that $A_1$ is upper triangular. \end{lemma} \begin{proof} We write $A_1=A_l + A_u$ where $A_l$ and $A_u$ are respectively the strictly lower and the (not strictly) upper part of $A_1$.
-Thus we have $A_2 = -A_l^{*}-A_u^{*}$.

-The flatness condition at the term $\l$ gives Since the first two terms are lower triangular (the operation $*$ exchanges upper and lower triangular matrices), so is the third term $[\Phi_1,A_l^{*}]$.
+Thus we have $A_2 = -A_l^{\dagger}-A_u^{\dagger}$.
+The flatness condition $d_A(\Phi)=0$ then gives Since the first two terms are lower triangular (the conjugate transpose exchanges upper and lower triangular matrices), so is the third term $[\Phi_1,A_l^{\dagger}]$.

 A simple computation shows that a commutator between a principal nilpotent lower triangular matrix and a non-zero strictly upper triangular matrix can never be strictly lower triangular.
 Thus, $A_l=0$. \end{proof}